Haifa Street

-Haifa Street (شارع حيفا) is a two-mile-long street in Baghdad, Iraq, named after the port city of Haifa.
+Haifa Street (شارع حيفا) is a three-kilometre-long street in Baghdad, Iraq, named after the port city of Haifa.
 It runs parallel to the Tigris and, along with Yafa Street (named after the port city of Jaffa), it leads to the Assassin's Gate, an archway that served as the main entrance to the American-run Green Zone during the 2003 invasion of Iraq, as well as al-Shawy Mosque.
 The street was given its current name by Saddam Hussein in the 1980s as part of a redevelopment program, and is lined with many high-rise buildings.

 Description

 Haifa Street contains the Haifa residential complex on al-Karkh which includes eight complex parts.
 The complex is made of high separated residential masses with some floors being up to 15 floors.
 The apartments can be high-rise buildings with more than ten floors.
 The lower-rise buildings contain some floors are only two to ten floors.
 These are surrounded by open spaces which include parking lots, spaces for activities and other public services.
 The buildings were also designed to be more personally and socially connected; they're noted for their unique private urban identity.
 The street's sidewalks contains many columns designed so that cars won't park on the sidewalks.
 It also contains shades for traffic police and terraces for pedestrian sitting.
 The street also contains the Sheikh Sandal Mosque which is located in front of nine of the buildings on the street.
 The mosque is one of the oldest buildings in the street which dates back to the Ottoman period.
 It originally contained a dome that rested on four columns but after it was rebuilt, the dome no longer existed.
 The mosque is also located around a courtyard and a minaret that is decorated with Karbalai tapestry.

 Prior to the 1990–91 Gulf War, the British Embassy in Iraq was located on Haifa Street.